Siege of Battleford: Aftermath

 Casualties on both sides were relatively light.
 3 militiamen, 7 Cree and 2–6 civilians were killed over the course of the siege.
 Most homes were burned, including the home of Judge Charles Rouleau.
 Just half a dozen buildings were left standing by the end of the siege.

 The amount of damage caused during the siege was reported to be upwards of $300,000 CAD.

 Debate

-Like the rest of the North-West Rebellion, the Siege of Battleford has remained a source of debate among historians.
-Historian Douglas Hill characterized the Cree in his book, The Opening of the Canadian West, as a "war party ... ready to take revenge for a winter of incalculable suffering" who "swooped on Battleford, killing six whites".
-Canadian historian George Stanley writing on the event indicated that the Cree were not murderous but more haphazard and bumbling stating "they did not appear to have in mind an attack upon the town but were content with prowling around the neighbourhood".
-In October 2010, Parks Canada stated that they stop using the word "siege" in its posters and programming to describe the "sometimes violent, sometimes tragic events at the frontier community during the Northwest Rebellion."
+Like the rest of the North-West Rebellion, the Siege of Battleford is a source of debate among historians.
+Historian Douglas Hill in his book, The Opening of the Canadian West, characterized the besieging Cree as a "war party ... ready to take revenge for a winter of incalculable suffering" who "swooped on Battleford, killing six whites".

+Historian George Stanley, writing on the event, indicated that the Cree were not murderous but were haphazard and bumbling.
+He stated "they did not appear to have in mind an attack upon the town but were content with prowling around the neighbourhood".

+In October 2010, Parks Canada stated that its posters and programming do not use the word "siege" to describe the "sometimes violent, sometimes tragic events at the frontier community during the Northwest Rebellion."